AshaYalla/AutomatedRecruitmentProcess/README.md

 # System Architecture
 ![](ProjectPic/1_Recruitment_System_Architecture.png)

+The Django project for the automated resume tracking system will utilize a complex system architecture to ensure efficacy and security.
+The following technology stack is utilized:
+● Django Framework: Our application is developed on the Django web framework.
+Django's powerful features and strong ecosystem make a good choice for creating a resume tracking system.
+● Front-End: We developed the front-end using web technologies like HTML, CSS, and JavaScript.
+This technology stack can deliver a user-friendly experience while keeping the front-end development straightforward and light weight.
+DocuSign Envelope ID: A405DCAC-D13B-4078-AF63-CD5EA6393E63 17
+● Back-End: The back-end is powered by Python and Django.
+Django's built-in features for data modeling, authentication, and routing tools are beneficial to manage resumes efficiently.
+The back end will handle user authentication, resume storage, and retrieval.
+● Database: To store resume data securely, we will use the MySQL relational database.
+MySQL is a reliable and well-established choice for managing structured data, ensuring data consistency, and enabling complex queries for efficient resume management.
+● Load Balancing: To distribute traffic and ensure high availability, we are implementing AWS Elastic Load Balancer.
+It will enhance system performance and prevent service disruptions.
+● Monitoring and Logging: CloudWatch, an Amazon Web Services (AWS) service, is integrated to monitor system performance, log events, and track application metrics.
+This enables proactive issue detection and optimization.
+The resulting architecture will provide a scalable, high-performance, and secure platform for tracking and managing resumes.
+Users will benefit from a seamless experience, with robust authentication, data security, and integration with external services, making the resume tracking process efficient and effective.

 - **Register/Login:** A user should be an authentic user to post a job or apply for a job.
 - **View Job:** A user can browse or search for the job.
 - **Apply Job:** An authentic users can apply for a job.  <!-- - **Participate assessment:** -->